sekargovindarajan/vtkQt6/README.md

 Draw Sphere App (I call it the Hello World of VTK) to test the combination of Vtk9 and Qt6.

 ## Qt6+VTK9
 You can see on line 17 of `forms/MainWindow.ui` that `QVTKOpenGLNativeWidget` is used.
-Make sure that
+Make sure that in your `CMakeLists.txt`:
 * `CMAKE_PREFIX_PATH` in line 16 points to **your Qt6 path**, and
 * `VTK_DIR` in line 24 points to **your VTK9 (build) path**.